reach-sh/reach-developer-portal/readme.md

 ## Responsive Defaults

-The various screen widths (seen below) determine whether a user sees, on initial load, a book column v. an expander hamburger (on the left) and an on-this-page (otp) column v. an expander hamburger (on the right).
+The various screen widths (seen below) determine whether a user sees, on initial load, a book column versus an expander hamburger (on the left) and an on-this-page (otp) column versus an expander hamburger (on the right).

 > **Important**<br/>
 > The user explicitly expanding or collapsing the OTP column sets a "preferred state" flag which the application applies to every medium, large, or extra large page the user visits.
 Reloading the JavaScript file clears this flag.
 I could save this state to localStorage, but I don't see an immediate need.